Associate Professor Gareth R Schott

 Qualifications: PhD (University of Wales, Cardiff); Diploma in Social Science Research Methods; BSc (Hons) Behavioural Sciences (First Class)

-Dr Schott is a media psychologist and creative practitioner.
-He is well versed in a wide number of traditional research methods (quantitative and qualitative) as well as practice-led and practice-based research.
-His own praxis has included soundtrack composition and performance, background visuals for live music performances, and illustration.
+Assoc.
+Prof. Gareth Schott is a media psychologist, media scholar and creative practitioner.
+He is experienced researcher using a wide number of traditional research methods (quantitative and qualitative) as well as practice-led and practice-based research approaches.
+His own praxis has included soundtrack composition and performance and different forms of illustration.
 Most of his scholarly research and outputs deal with digital games.
 He has published on the topics of game player demographics, player experience, game art, machinima, political/documentary games and the application of philosophy of violence to understand the formal components of games.
-He has also had research published on comic books, graphic novels, animation, apps and film.
+He has also had research published on film, comic books, graphic novels and animation.

 His research has been funded by: Arts and Humanities Research Council (UK), University for Industry (UK), Royal Society of New Zealand: Marsden Grants (NZ) and Office of Film and Literature Classification (NZ).